 Google rolled out Target ROAS in late 2013, around the same time it unveiled other automated bidding tools like Target CPA and Maximize Clicks.

 Target ROAS is a bidding tool that allows retailers to set a ROAS goal for campaigns, ad groups, and keywords or products.
 Google automatically sets maximum CPC bids to impact conversion value and achieve an average ROAS that equals the goal set.
 Google uses retailers’ historical sales to further refine bids.

 In order to implement Target ROAS, retailers need to set conversion values for their products in their Google Ads account.
 Setting conversion values allows Google to more accurately measure return on investment (ROI) and adjust bids.

 Target ROAS is available on Google Shopping and paid search.

 Target ROAS is a tool often used by retailers who are new to Google Shopping or paid search.
 Typically, these are retailers who want to have a presence on these channels without actively managing their accounts.
 They implement target ROAS because Google sets the bids and automatically manages them to a specific goal, freeing up time and resources.

 On the other hand, Target ROAS is not an ideal solution for retailers looking to grow their business on Google Shopping and paid search.
 This approach optimizes to a stagnant goal, and Sidecar has found that retailers need to regularly reevaluate the market and their business to set the most realistic targets when it comes to ROAS.
-Seasonality shifts or even changes within a retailer’s own business will not always be taken into account when setting bids with Target ROAS.
+New product rollouts and and other changes within a retailer’s own business will not always be taken into account when setting bids with Target ROAS.

 Limited insight into the bids and how much or how little Google adjusts them at the auction can also hinder retailers’ success.
 Having greater transparency into bids can help retailers understand market shifts and continually refine their campaigns for success in the future.